 It might seem obvious that sameness cannot be such a powerful ethical value as fairness.
 Indeed this is the type of criticism of egalitarianism made by J. P. White (1994).
 It would be fallacious to conclude that inequalities of treatment and outcome are not, therefore, of any ethical significance.
-It has been argued at least since the time that Plato wrote the Laws (1970c), that too much inequality damages society's well-being and leads to resentment and social exclusion through the resulting unequal distribution of power and influence.
-It is quite possible for someone who rejects strong egalitarian arguments to hold nevertheless that there need to be strict limits on inequalities of distribution.
+It has been argued at least since the time that Plato wrote the Laws (1970c) that too much inequality damages society's well-being and leads to resentment and social exclusion through the resulting unequal distribution of power and influence.
+Indeed, this insight has received substantial empirical backing through the work of, among others, Wilkinson (2005), who argues that large relative inequalities lead to increased morbidity and social disorder.
+Thus it is quite possible for someone who rejects strong egalitarian arguments to hold nevertheless that there need to be strict limits on inequalities of distribution.
 Such a position would be at odds with the theory of distributive justice found both in the neo-liberal position of Nozick (1974) and the more conservative liberalism of Rawls (1971, 1993).

 Educators have argued in favour of inequality on the grounds that it promotes excellence, which is an intrinsic good (e.g. Cooper 1980).
-It has also been argued that diversity is desirable in order to accommodate the range of human abilities and interests (Entwistle 1970; Winch 1990).
+It has also been argued that diversity is desirable in order to accommodate the range of human abilities and interests (Entwistle 1970; C. Winch 1990).
 Against this it is maintained that inequality (or excessive inequality) in education leads to social disaffection and power differences that lead eventually to injustice.
 Questions of equality cannot, therefore, be a matter of complete indifference to educators.